 Volunteer Satisfaction Improvement Plan – Feedback is only as effective as your ability to process that information and make necessary changes to improve how things are done.

 Volunteer Satisfaction Survey Graphs – When you solicit feedback from volunteers, it is helpful when you track volunteer responses.
 This template can help you tack responses and create a graph to share with leadership.

 Volunteer Orientation PowerPoint Template (PowerPoint software is required to use this template) – Use this training template to give you a kickstart on your volunteer orientation.

 Benevolence Application – Most churches deal with requests for benevolence assistance at one time or another.
 Create benevolence guidelines in place so everyone understands the steps to take when a request comes in.

-Board Retreat Agenda – This is an agenda for a church board meeting to create a mission, vision and values statement.
-The mission answers the question why the organization exists, the vision points to where it is headed and the values are the guiding principles for prioritization, behaviors and decision making.
+Board Retreat Agenda – This is an agenda for a church board meeting to create a mission, vision, and values statement.
+The mission answers the question of why the organization exists, the vision points to where it is headed and the values are the guiding principles for prioritization, behaviors, and decision making.

 Business Meeting Agenda – Effective meetings have a specific agenda and time allotments for each agenda item.
 Use a basic church business meeting agenda format and modify it based on the goal of the meeting.

 Child Abuse and Neglect Reporting Form – Create reporting forms that are easy to understand and that provide instructions for completion and who to deliver the forms to.

 Church Goal Document – Organizations that establish priorities, write and achieve goals get things done!
 Churches need to develop a strategy and write goals that support strategic objectives.